 It’s also important to allow the butter to completely soften at room temperature before using.

-This recipe is also an easy one to make with your children.
+This easy recipe is also one to make with your children.
 After all, who says no to cookies?

 Be sure to also try these favorite holiday cookies:

-- 2 cups flour
+- 2 cups all purpose flour

-- 1/4 cup granulated sugar
+- 1/4 cup granulated white sugar

 - 1/2 teaspoon salt

-- 1 cup butter, softened
+- 1 cup butter softened

 - 2 teaspoon vanilla extract

-- 2 cup pecans, finely chopped
+- 2 cup pecans finely chopped

-- Confectioner’s sugar
+- 1 cup Confectioner’s sugar

 - Roast the chopped pecans for 5-7 minutes watching closely so it doesn’t burn.
 Allow to cool completely.